scaleway/serverless-examples/functions/python-tem-smtp-server/README.md

-# Send TEM from a serverless function
+# Send Transactional Emails from a Serverless Function

 This example demonstrates how to send TEM with an SMTP server from Python functions.